Surgical Procedures: Colectomy

 - Sigmoidectomy: Removal of the lowest part of the colon.

-What are the risks associated with a colectomy?
+What are the risks of having a colectomy?

 As with any surgery, there are risks and possible side effects.
 These can be: